Brain-Based Learning

 Go to My Saved Content.Jump-Starting Academic Learning With Movement and Dance

 The benefits of movement in the classroom aren’t limited to younger students.
-Pairing new words and concepts with gestures or dance moves locks in understanding—and active brain breaks prime students to learn even more.15.3kYour content has been saved!
+Pairing new words and concepts with gestures or dance moves locks in understanding—and active brain breaks prime students to learn even more.19.4kYour content has been saved!

-A new book for parents on developing their kids’ sense of autonomy has some useful insights for teachers as well.106.4kYour content has been saved!
+A new book for parents on developing their kids’ sense of autonomy has some useful insights for teachers as well.106.5kYour content has been saved!

 The science is clear: Drawing beats out reading and writing to help students remember concepts.69.5kYour content has been saved!

-Go to My Saved Content.Activating Learning by Milling to Music
+Go to My Saved Content.Using Movement to Teach Vocabulary

 When students pretend they’re at a fancy party making small talk, a simple brainstorm for writing ideas becomes more lively, more cooperative—and more effective.16.8kYour content has been saved!